slamora/brackets-wiki/Extension-Dependencies.md

 > (because then if we have critical bugfixes we need Marijn to make, we have to monkeypatch them
 > into an earlier version).

+> (nj) Is there a danger that a single "deprecated API access report" causing the extension to become
+> disabled eventually would invite potential abuse?
+Would we wait for some number of these reports to
+> come in from different accounts?
+(Also, does that mean that we'd need a user to authenticate in order to
+> send in a deprecation report?)

 ## Dependencies for Extensions ##

 Next, we get into the idea of how extensions can depend on other extensions.
 The main purpose in allowing an extension to say that it depends on another is: